Pyroooooooo/Krunker_v1.5.6/README.md

 Game server code at `main/gameserver.js` is completely made my me and can be improved.
 All it does is make the game think its connected to a server and also it manages the game time & the map which is loaded in game.
 It is also the next step to achieving multiplayer and all the packet labels that would be relevant here are around line `85552` in the edited `game.D28pq.js` file.

+Currently I haven't added any code into the game source file that connects the game to the locally hosted websocket, I make the game forcefully connect only to ` "ws://localhost:8080/"` by hooking the global websocket class and this part of the code is available in the electron `main/preload.js` file.

 My Discord is `bluzed` (no discrim tag),  feel free to dm me.

 I wish you good luck with your code!